kunaldsingh/azure-content/articles/service-fabric/service-fabric-diagnostics-how-to-setup-wad-operational-insights.md

 }
 ```

 After creating the json files as mentioned above and having changed them for the specifics of your environment, call this command passing in the name of the resource group for your Service Fabric cluster.
 Once this command is run successfully WAD will be deployed on all the VMs and will start uploading the logs from the cluster to tables in the specified Azure Storage account.
-Additionally, before calling this deployment command you may need to do some setup including adding your Azure account(`Add-AzureAccount`), choosing the right subscription(`Select-AzureSubscription`) and switching to ARM mode(`Switch-AzureMode AzureResourceManager`).
+Additionally, before calling this deployment command you may need to do some setup in Azure Powershell:
+1. Adding your Azure account using `Add-AzureAccount` command.
+This sets up the credentials to do Azure deployment.
+2. Choosing the right subscription using `Select-AzureSubscription`.
+You need to use the right Azure subscription if you have more than one and it should match the one used to create the cluster.
+3. Switching to ARM mode with `Switch-AzureMode AzureResourceManager` command.
+This will set up the Azure Powershell window so you can call ARM commands through it.

+For the command below you should use the same resource group that the Service Fabric cluster belongs to.

 ```powershell
 New-AzureResourceGroupDeployment -ResourceGroupName $resourceGroupName -Name $deploymentName -TemplateFile $pathToWADConfigJsonFile -TemplateParameterFile $pathToParameterFile –Verbose